mdlu/set-game/README.md

 ## Set
 #### Basic Use:
-- run with "java -ea -cp bin memory.ServerMain 8080 4", where 8008 is the port and 4 is the number of attributes on a card (supports either 3 or 4 right now)
+- run with "java -ea -cp bin memory.ServerMain 8080 4", where 8008 is the port and 4 is the number of attributes on a card (supports 1-4 attirbutes right now)
 - /look/player route to see the current board
 - /declare/player for a player to claim they have a set, giving them rights to pick cards
 - /pick/player/row,col for a player to pick a card on the board (zero-indexed)